Kingdom of Romania

 Army and designating a plenipotentiary Prime-Minister ("Conducător").

-term of reign would be short lived at a span of only three years, until his father Carol II came back to contest the title
+Michael's first term of reign would be short lived at a span of only three years, until his father Carol II came back to contest

-at the behest of a dissatisfied political faction that staged a sudden 'coup d'état' (in spite of the fact that only
+the title at the behest of a dissatisfied political faction that staged a sudden 'coup d'état' (in spite of the fact

-a few years earlier he had renounced in official documents, written and signed in front of his own father, all his future
+that only a few years earlier he had renounced in official documents, written and signed in front of his own father, all his

-claims to the throne of Romania).
-After a ten years rule, King Carol II gave up his royal title and all accoutrements attached
+future claims to the throne of Romania).
+After a ten years rule, King Carol II gave up his royal title and all accoutrements

-in order to be able to leave Romania and marry his mistress Elena Lupescu.
-The couple ultimately settled in Portugal, and
+attached in order to be able to leave Romania and marry his mistress Elena Lupescu.
+The couple ultimately settled in Portugal,

-inside Romania's territory, King Michael deposed the Nazi-allied dictator Ion Antonescu at the urge of the opposition parties,
+troops already deep inside Romania's territory, King Michael deposed the Nazi-allied dictator Ion Antonescu at the urge of

-and aligned the country with the Allied forces.
-Helped by the presence of Soviet forces, Communist gradually took control
+the opposition parties, and aligned the country with the Allied forces.
+Helped by the presence of Soviet forces, Communist

-of the administration.
-In December 1947 King Michael abdicated and left Romania at the request of the Communist-dominated
+gradually took control of the administration.
+In December 1947 King Michael abdicated and left Romania at the request of the

-government, while the Parliament proclaimed the country a republic.
-After the Revolution of 1989, the former King Michael
+Communist-dominated government, while the Parliament proclaimed the country a republic.
+After the Revolution of 1989, the

-visited Romania to an enthusiastic reception of a large crowd in the streets of Bucharest, however the country preserved its
+former King Michael visited Romania to an enthusiastic reception of a large crowd in the streets of Bucharest, however the

 26 March [O.S.
 14 March] 1881 |